vyu821/world-happiness-analysis/README_emma-2.md

 ## Dutties of Emma Gao in Segment 2

-Presentation and dashboard
+## Presentation and dashboard

-I was responsible for presentation and dashboard for segment 2 submission.
+### I was responsible for presentation and dashboard for segment 2 submission.

-Presentation and dashboard blueprint is drafted on google slides and during segment 3 and segment 4 is will get further developed.
+Presentation and dashboard blueprint is drafted on google slides and during segment 3 and segment 4 it will get further developed.
 Google slides covers below contents:

-•	Presentation:
+*	Presentation:
 o	Selected topic
 o	Reason selecting the topic
 o	Description of source data